nashville-software-school/server-side-dotnet-curriculum/book-6-capstones/chapters/deployment-digital-ocean.md

 1. When you have made the edits, type `ctrl + X` to exit, and `Y` to save the changes.
 1. If your initial migration is in the source code from Github, skip to the next step, otherwise, inside your project directory, run: `dotnet ef migrations add InitialCreate`
 1. Run `dotnet ef database update`
+1. Once you have migrated the database, you can remove the `AdminPassword` property from `appsettings.json`.

 ## Run the .NET app as a service
 We could run the app on the droplet like we run it on our local machines, but it's better to run it as a linux system service, so that if the droplet is restarted, we can rely on the .NET app restarting (as well other benefits to running the app as a service).